Adibkhf/Data-Analytics/IOWA liquor sale Analysis/Readme.md

 14. Are there socio-economic factors influencing sales patterns between counties?
 15. How does legislative change or population growth affect the volume of alcohol sold in gallons over the years?

-You can use these directly in your README file.
 ## Project Steps

 1. **Data Discovery:** Explore the raw dataset to understand its structure, identify missing values, and ascertain the data types.